misa-digital/quadwave-midi-bridge/README.md

 python quadwave_midi_bridge.py --out-port "misa-loopback"
 ```

-Make sure the Misa Quadwave is in 'Raw Mode'.
-This mode will send the Sysex messages
+Make sure the Misa Quadwave is in 'Raw Mode' (press and hold the highest fret on
-expected by the Quadwave Bridge.
+each string for 3 seconds).
+This mode will send the Sysex messages expected by the
+Quadwave Bridge.

 In Ableton or any DAW's settings, select the new MIDI output.